Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 If you find any bugs you are welcome to create an issue.

 ## Features
-Metadata that will be fetched from Crunchyroll
+Metadata that can be fetched from Crunchyroll
 - Series
   - Title/Name
   - Description